Azure/data-api-builder/docs/rest.md

 http://<dab-server>/api/<entity>
 ```

-Using the [Getting Started](./getting-started/getting-started.md) example, where there are the `books` and the `authors` entity configured for REST access, the path would, for example:
+Using the [Getting Started](./getting-started/getting-started.md) example, where there are the `books` and the `authors` entity configured for REST access, the path would be, for example:

 ```
 http://localhost:5000/api/book